-If you’re looking for a quick, cheap and reliable DIY waterproofing solution, here are three methods that really work.
-I personally tested these solutions and I can definitely confirm you can use them to waterproof anything.
+If you’re looking for a quick, cheap, and reliable DIY waterproofing solution, here are three methods that really work.
+I personally tested these solutions and I can definitely confirm you can use them to waterproof a lot of stuff.

-What are the best homemade waterproofing solutions to use?
 You can use a simple homemade waterproofing solution based on mineral spirits and clear silicon to waterproof basically anything.
-If you need to waterproof natural fibers, you can use wax or a liquid solution of linseed, beeswax and rosin.
+If you need to waterproof natural fibers, you can use wax or a liquid solution of linseed, beeswax, and rosin.

 What you’ll need: